UCHealth will soon open a drive-through specimen-collection center at The Ranch Events Complex in Loveland for individuals to be tested for COVID-19.

 Because prevention is still the best defense against COVID-19, UCHealth urges Coloradans to continue to protect themselves and others through frequent handwashing, physically distancing from others, wearing masks and avoiding gatherings of more than five people at a time.

 UCHealth also advises that if you think you may have symptoms of COVID-19, you should immediately isolate at home.
-Quarantine there for at least 14 days.
 If you need help from your medical provider, call your primary care provider or set up a Virtual Urgent Care visit to be evaluated and to determine if testing is necessary.
 Those who experience an emergency medical condition, should call 911.